DeFiMomma/CCF-Marketing-Proposal/June2026-Reimbursement.md

 This proposal requests reimbursement of marketing expenses that were budgeted and earned during the approved **April 1 - June 30, 2026** funding cycle but were not covered by the original disbursement due to QUBIC price depreciation over the term.

-The original cycle was funded in QUBIC.
-The token lost roughly **50% of its value** during the proposal period.
-The marketing team responded by cutting roles and prioritizing scope to protect runway, while maintaining brand consistency, output volume, and content quality.
+The original cycle was funded in QUBIC at a price of 900/billion.
+The token lost more than **50% of its value** during the proposal period.
+The marketing team responded by cutting roles and reprioritizing scope to protect runway, while maintaining brand consistency, output volume, and content quality.
 Despite those cuts, the funding fell short of covering committed obligations.
-The Head of Marketing & Growth salary for **June 2026 was not paid**, and the **June paid media spend** was not covered.
+The Head of Marketing & Growth salary for **June 2026 was not paid**, the **June paid media spend** was not covered, and there was **not enough remaining to fully cover June team salaries**.

 This proposal closes that gap.